Natural Multicontact Walking for Robotic Assistive Devices via Musculoskeletal Models and Hybrid Zero Dynamics: Muscle Model

 In this section, we introduce how a single muscle-tendon unit (MTU) is modeled.
 Later, in Sec. \ref{sec: framework}, we will provide details on how we extend these muscle models to multiple muscles and incorporate them into the Hybrid Zero Dynamics (HZD) gait generation framework.

-\newsubsec{Muscle-tendon Unit (MTU)} We model each muscle as a two-element Hill-type muscle-tendon unit \cite{hill1938heat} with a contractile element (CE) and a series elastic element (SE) as shown in Fig. \ref{fig:MTU}, similar to the model used in \cite{geyer2003positive}.
+\newsubsec{Muscle-tendon Unit (MTU)} We model each muscle as a two-element Hill-type muscle-tendon unit \cite{geyer2003positive} with a contractile element (CE) and a series elastic element (SE) as shown in Fig. \ref{fig:model}a.
 The constant parameters of each muscle are defined in \cite{geyer2010muscle,geyer2003positive}.

 \newsubsec{MTU Length} The length of an individual MTU, denoted by $l_{mtu} \in \R$, is modeled as $l_{mtu} = l_{se} + l_{ce}$, where $l_{ce} \in \R$ is the length of the contractile element (CE), and $l_{se} \in \R$ is the length of the series elasticity element (SE).
 Since the relative change of $l_{mtu}$ depends on the individual joint angle $\theta \in \R$, with the collection of $d$ joint angles denoted $q \in \R^{d}$, in practice we model the MTU length as a function of $q$: